ydmw74/sepa-xml-converter/README.md

    ```

 ### Usage
-1. **Convert Excel to SEPA XML**:
+1. **Access the Web Interface**:
+   - Open your web browser and navigate to `http://localhost:3000`.
-   - Place your Excel file in the root directory of the project.
+   - The web interface will load, allowing you to upload your Excel file and perform the conversion.

+2. **Convert Excel to SEPA XML**:
+   - Use the web interface to upload your Excel file.
-   - Run the conversion script:
+   - Follow the on-screen instructions to complete the conversion process.
-     ```bash
-     node create-excel.js
-     ```
-   - The generated SEPA XML file will be saved in the root directory.

-2. **Validate Excel File**:
+3. **Validate Excel File**:
-   - Run the validation script:
-     ```bash
-     node validators.js
-     ```
+   - Use the web interface to validate the Excel file.
-   - The script will output the validation results.
+   - The web interface will display the validation results.

-3. **Preview Excel File**:
+4. **Preview Excel File**:
-   - Run the preview script:
+   - Use the web interface to preview the Excel file content.
-     ```bash
-     node src/components/ExcelPreview.jsx
-     ```
-   - The script will display the content of the Excel file in the terminal.
+   - The web interface will display the content of the Excel file.

 ## File Structure
 ```